-Applicants for the MA or MFA degree must complete the online application to the Graduate School.
+Applicants for the M.A. or M.F.A. degree must complete the online application to the Graduate School.
 Competitive teaching and graduate assistantships and fellowship positions that provide tuition remission, stipend, and health insurance are available.
-Completed applications must be received by January 11, 2021 to be considered for funding for a Fall 2021 start.
+Completed applications must be received by January 11, 2022 to be considered for funding for a Fall 2022 start.

 In addition to the standard materials, applicants to the MFA degree must submit a digital portfolio through Slideroom showcasing the applicant’s readiness to engage in advanced creative activity and research within one of the DMD concentration areas or in an interdisciplinary capacity across the DMD concentrations.